Generic selectors

 Graduation Requirements

 Students must earn 26/27 credits in grades 9-12 to graduate from Front Range Christian School.
-In order to earn a diploma from FRCS, students must complete all track requirements from FRCS (courses taken outside of Front Range will only be considered for credit if approved by high school administrator).
+In order to earn a diploma from FRCS, students must complete all track requirements from FRCS (courses taken outside of Front Range will only be considered for credit if approved by the Senior High Principal).

 Honors Track*